eNMS-automation/eNMS/docs/event_driven/rest_api.rst

 - delete an object
 - create an object
 - update an object
-- execute a Service instance or a Workflow.
+- run a Service instance or a Workflow.
+- make sure eNMS is alive.

 This ReST API allows other/external automation entities to invoke eNMS functions remotely/programmatically.
 In this way, eNMS can be integrated into a larger automation solution.